 This is where the challenger banks come in.
 These new banks can start afresh from a reputational and technological standpoint.
 Not only have they not been tarnished with the financial crash but they can build their IT systems from scratch, saving on the costs of maintaining sprawling legacy systems, not to mention a network of expensive brick and mortar branches on the high street.

-Fast forward to 2016 and this new breed of bank is starting to get licensed.
-These banks are looking to appeal to modern customers with an entirely mobile, digital banking experience, with greater transparency around where your money is going and how they operate internally.
+Fast forward to today and this new breed of bank is starting to get licensed and in one case has attracted more than one million customers.
+These banks are looking to appeal to digital-savvy customers with an entirely mobile, digital banking experience, with greater transparency around where your money is going and how they operate internally.